xrlmdev/TCPServer/README.md

 # TCPServer

-This is a simple single-threaded TCP server written in C++ using the Winsock2 API for Windows.
-The server accepts connections from clients, receives text input, converts it to uppercase, and sends it back.
-It supports basic error handling.
+This is a simple single-threaded TCP server written in C++.

 ## Features
 - Accepts TCP connections on a specified port.